What is the forum for the conduct of patent litigation?

 How is the scope of protection of patent claims construed?

-Until relatively recently, there was no doctrine of equivalents under UK patent law (although Article 2 of the Protocol on the Interpretation of Article 69 EPC 2000 provided that “due account” shall be taken of any element which is equivalent to an element specified in the claims of a European patent).
-In 2017 the Supreme Court introduced the doctrine of equivalents in Actavis v Eli Lilly [2017] UKSC 48, proposing a new 3 question test to determine whether a variation is immaterial and would infringe even in the absence of “normal” or “literal” infringement.
+In 2017 the Supreme Court introduced the doctrine of equivalents in Actavis v Eli Lilly [2017] UKSC 48, proposing a new three question test to determine whether a variation is immaterial and would infringe even in the absence of “normal” or “literal” infringement.
 The questions to be assessed are: Does the variant achieve substantially the same result in substantially the same way as the invention, i.e. the inventive concept revealed by the patent?
 Would it be obvious to the person skilled in the art, reading the patent at the priority date but knowing that the variant achieves substantially the same result as the invention, that it does so in substantially the same way?
 Would the skilled reader have concluded that the patentee nonetheless intended that strict compliance with the literal reading of the relevant claims was an essential element of the invention?
 For infringement by immaterial variation to be made out the first two questions must be answered in the affirmative and the last question in the negative.
-During the 4 years since the Supreme Court’s judgment in Actavis v Eli Lilly we have seen a number of lower court decisions applying the doctrine of equivalents covering a range of different technical areas.
+During the six years since the Supreme Court’s judgment in Actavis v Eli Lilly we have seen a number of lower court decisions applying the doctrine of equivalents covering a range of different technical areas.

 What are the key defences to patent infringement?

-Defences to patent infringement include: invalidity (an invalid patent cannot be infringed), non-infringement (no infringing acts were carried out in the UK), and exhaustion (where a product is placed on the market within the EEA with the patentee’s consent, it “exhausts” its IP rights to prevent further movement or resale of those goods – note the current asymmetric position as regards EEA IP rights vs UK IP rights and further discussion in question 32 below).
+Defences to patent infringement include: Invalidity (an invalid patent cannot be infringed), non-infringement (no infringing acts were carried out in the UK), and exhaustion (where a product is placed on the market within the EEA with the patentee’s consent, it “exhausts” its IP rights to prevent further movement or resale of those goods – note the current asymmetric position as regards EEA IP rights vs UK IP rights and further discussion in question 33 below).
 In addition, there are a number of statutory exemptions to patent infringement as set out in section 60(5) Patents Act, including private use, experimental use, extemporaneous preparation in a pharmacy of a prescribed medicine, use on a ship or aircraft temporarily in UK territorial waters or airspace, certain permitted agricultural uses, and prior use (see below).
 We have a “Bolar-like” exemption to patent infringement which was introduced in 2005 following the amendments to Directive 2001/83 (on the Community code relating to medicinal products for human use), which was broadened in the UK in 2014.
 There is also a prior use defence in the UK.
 This is set out in section 64 Patents Act and contains the jurisdictional restriction that such use must be in the UK.
 Limitation may be a defence to patent infringement where the infringement occurred more than six years prior to the claim, but this must be expressly pleaded.
+Recent cases have confirmed the availability of the Formstein defence to patent infringement in the UK, i.e. if there is a finding of infringement under the doctrine of equivalents, but the consequence of the broader claim scope by virtue of the doctrine of equivalents would be that the patent is invalid, then the claim scope must be limited to the normal interpretation (Vernacare v Moulded Fibre Products [2022] EWHC 2197 (IPEC); following obiter comments from Birss LJ in Facebook v Voxer [2021] EWHC 1377).

 What are the key grounds of patent invalidity?